MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 ### Chapter 23: Tax schedules

-After you’ve set up details for all the taxes you’re required to collect or pay, you can begin creating tax schedules.
+After you've set up details for all the taxes you're required to collect or pay, you can begin creating tax schedules.
 Tax schedules are groups of tax details that are assigned to a transaction.
 These schedules are used to calculate all the taxes that apply to a sales or purchase transaction.